jenniferbuz/sci_coding/README.md

 The Learn Python course can be found at [https://www.codecademy.com/learn/learn-python](https://www.codecademy.com/learn/learn-python).

 These are both free courses, but Codecademy will try to get you to pay for extra stuff.
-You only need to sign up for a free account to do the module. *Don't pay for stuff*!
+You only need your free account to do these 2 courses, i.e. *don't pay for stuff!*

 ## About
 This short course is based on source material presented to the Solar System Exploration Group at University of Toronto in 2015 and 2016 by Christian Tai Udovicic and Alexandre Boivin.
 It has been adapted for the Christopher Edwards Group at Norhern Arizona University.